Spinel: Color and Magnetism

 In most cases, magnetism in natural gem Spinel of any color is due entirely to iron.
 All natural blue and red Spinels in this study showed some degree of magnetic attraction.
 Stronger magnetic responses and higher measured magnetic susceptibilities corresponded to higher iron content.
 In some of the red Spinels we tested, chromium content may possibly be great enough (greater than approx. 0.4%) to contribute a bit to the magnetic responses and measured magnetic susceptibilities.
 Theoretically, some high-chromium low-iron red Spinels could possibly owe all of their weak magnetic susceptibility to chromium content, but spectrometer analysis indicate that this is not the case in any of the red Spinels tested in our study.

 In red Spinels and natural Spinels of any color that show detectable magnetism, analysis with a UV-Vis-NIR spectrometer invariably indicate the presence of iron in addition to cobalt and/or chromium.
-With the exception of perhaps one Cobalt Spinel sample, cobalt in blue gems was almost certainly in concentrations too low to contribute anything to magnetic susceptibility.
-However, low concentrations of cobalt can partly contribute to blue color in gem Spinel.
+Cobalt in blue gems is almost certainly in concentrations too low to contribute anything to magnetic susceptibility.
+However, very low concentrations of cobalt can create blue color in gem Spinel.

 Pink Spinel